Port Tonic : The true cocktail time !

 How to make a Port Tonic

-Very simple, you just need 5 ingredients:
+Very simple recipe, you just need 5 ingredients:

 - Tonic Water

-- 1 Lemon slice
+- 1 Lemon slice or Orange slice

-- Sprig Mint
+- Sprig Mint or Mint leaves

-- Ice
+- Ice cubes

 Instructions: